fieldtrip/website/workshop/practicalmeeg2025/handson_sensoranalysis.md

     data = ft_appenddata([], rundata{:});
     clear rundata;

-Alternatively, you can also use the data file that is shared on our download server.
+By storing the results of all computations systematically, we can also easily go back to the data that was computed previously and that in this case is available from the download server.

     filename = fullfile(subj.outputpath, 'sensoranalysis', subj.name, sprintf('%s_data', subj.name));
     % save(filename, 'data');
-    load(filename, 'data');
+    % load(filename, 'data');

 ## Frequency analysis (not time-resolved)

 Before we go to time-frequency analysis, let's first look at how the power spectrum of the signal looks like without considering the stimulus that is presented at t=0.

-We can compute the power using the `mtmfft` method using a single hanning window.
+We can compute the power using the `mtmfft` method using a single Hanning window.

     cfg = [];
     cfg.method = 'mtmfft';